Opinion | Hiking as Medicine

 While my diagnosis limits the intensity of my outdoor activity, it doesn’t prevent me from engaging in it.

-My partner, Steve, and I used to spend nearly every Sunday hiking some of the gnarliest peaks in the Olympic and Cascade ranges, like Bandera, Granite, Thorp mountains, the Enchantments.
+My husband, Steve, and I used to spend nearly every Sunday hiking some of the gnarliest peaks in the Olympic and Cascade ranges, like Bandera, Granite, Thorp mountains, the Enchantments.
 We’d biked trails that weaved through dense forests or meandered through open fields, paddled mountain lakes in our canoe, and camped in places like the Hoh Rainforest on the Olympic Peninsula.
 Exploring nature always felt like magic medicine.

 All that now suddenly seemed lost.

-Note: Editor’s note: This story was updated at 10:03 a.m. on July 27, 2021 after Lornet got married, to reflect that Steve is now Lornet’s husband rather than her partner.